Bosko: Bosko at MGM

 In 1933, Harman and Ising broke with Warner Bros. over budget disputes with Schlesinger.
-Having learned from Walt Disney's experiences with Oswald the Lucky Rabbit, they had carefully kept all rights to the Bosko character, and they took him with them.
-The two found work with Metro-Goldwyn-Mayer where they launched the Happy Harmonies cartoon series.
-At first, Bosko appeared in his original design and some of the old animation from the Looney Tunes series was even reused in those Happy Harmonies that features Bosko.
+Having learned from Walt Disney's experiences with Oswald the Lucky Rabbit, they carefully kept all rights to the Bosko character and took him with them at the time of their departure.
+The two found work with Metro-Goldwyn-Mayer where they launched the Happy Harmonies series.
+At first, Bosko appeared in his original design in two-strip Technicolor and some of the old animation from the Looney Tunes series was even reused in the Happy Harmonies that featured Bosko.
 However, after only two cartoons, the character was redesigned into an identifiable black boy, similar in appearance to Inki and Lil' Eightball, with an overactive imagination.
-This redesigned Bosko, whom many consider to be a different character altogether, in spite of having the same name, only starred in seven negatively-received cartoons before Harman and Ising discontinued the character.
+This redesigned Bosko, whom many consider to be a different character altogether despite the shared name, only starred in seven negatively-received three-strip Technicolor cartoons before Harman and Ising discontinued the character.
 The career of the character ended for good when MGM fired Harman and Ising due to cost overruns in the films they produced.
-They were replaced by Fred Quimby, who later hired Harman and Ising back, though Bosko did not make any appearances in subsequent MGM subjects produced by them.
+They were replaced by Fred Quimby, who later hired Harman and Ising back, though Bosko did not make any appearances in subsequent MGM subjects they produced.

 Bosko on television

 Bosko cartoons were packaged with other Looney Tunes and Merrie Melodies, to be broadcast in various television markets in the 1950s.
 For instance, "Skipper Frank" (Frank Herman), showed Bosko, along with Buddy, on "Cartoon Carousel" his hour-long afterschool cartoon program on KTLA-TV (Channel 5) in Los Angeles.
-Bosko cartoons were also later aired on Nickelodeon as part of the network's Looney Tunes program beginning in 1988 and ending in 1992, when the network pulled all black and white shorts out of rotation to make room for more recent color cartoons featuring more popular Warner characters.
+Bosko cartoons were also later aired on Nickelodeon as part of the network's Looney Tunes program beginning in 1988 and ending in 1992, when the network pulled all black-and-white shorts out of rotation to make room for more recent color cartoons featuring more popular Looney Tunes characters.

 Bosko appeared in a 1990 episode of the television series Tiny Toon Adventures titled "Fields of Honey".
 In a parody of the then-current film Field of Dreams, a mysterious voice leads Babs Bunny to build a theater that shows nothing but cartoons of Bosko's girlfriend Honey, after being told about Honey (voiced by B. J. Ward) by the Acme Looniversity's mysterious vaultkeeper (voiced by Don Messick).
 Babs does so, and the resulting audience laughter rejuvenates the aged and ailing Honey.
 The laughter also rejuvenates the vaultkeeper, who is revealed to be none other than Bosko himself as well as the source of the voice.
-The cartoon depicts Bosko and Honey as dog-like talking animals similar to the lead characters of the later television series, Animaniacs, presumably so as not to offend viewers with the original black-face characterizations.
+The cartoon depicts Bosko and Honey as dog-like talking animals similar to the lead characters of the later television series Animaniacs, presumably so as not to offend viewers with the original black-face characterizations.